acdlite/anthem/README.md

 To use a collection, register it with `api.addCollection()`.

-## Collection methods
+## Collection interface

-A collection class may implement one or more of the following methods, which correspond to REST operations.
+A collection may implement one or more of the following methods, which correspond to REST operations.

 ### `getById(id, [params])`